Consumer Medicine Information

 If you are unsure about whether to take your next dose, speak to your doctor or pharmacist.

 Do not try to make up for missed doses by taking more than one dose at a time.
 This may increase the chance of you getting an unwanted side effect.

 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to casualty at your nearest hospital, if you think that you or anyone else may have taken too much Solone.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much SOLONE.
 Do this even if there are no signs of discomfort or poisoning.
 Also report any other medicine or alcohol which has been taken.
 You may need urgent medical attention.

 Keep telephone numbers for these places handy.

-If you take too much Solone you may have symptoms of weakness, convulsions, dizziness, headache, nausea, vomiting, blurred vision, menstrual irregularities, and symptoms associated with electrolyte and fluid depletion and hypertension.
+If you take too much SOLONE you may have the following symptoms: weakness, convulsions, dizziness, headache, nausea, vomiting, blurred vision, menstrual irregularities, and symptoms associated with electrolyte and fluid depletion and high blood pressure (hypertension).

-Tell your doctor (immediately) if you become pregnant while you are taking Solone.
+Tell your doctor promptly if you become pregnant while you are taking SOLONE.

 Do not change your dose without first checking with your doctor.